-- ➤ GASB 83 Certain Asset Retirement Obligations.
-This standard will become effective for fiscal year end June 30, 2019.
-This standard addresses accounting and financial reporting for certain asset retirement obligations ("AROs").
-An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
-This standard also establishes criteria for determining the timing and pattern of recognition of a liability and corresponding deferred outflow of resources for AROs.
-This standard is not expected to impact the District's financial statements. - ➤ GASB 84 Fiduciary Activities.
-This standard will become effective for fiscal year end June 30, 2020.
+- GASB 84 Fiduciary Activities.
+This standard will become effective for fiscal year end June 30, 2021.
 This standard establishes criteria for identifying fiduciary activities of state and local governments.
 The focus of the criteria generally is on (1) whether the government is controlling the assets of the fiduciary activity, and (2) the beneficiaries with whom a fiduciary relationship exists.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
-Management is aware of this standard and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the standard is required to be implemented. - ➤ GASB 87 Leases.
-This standard will become effective for fiscal year end June 30, 2021.
+Management is aware of this standard and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the standard is required to be implemented. - GASB 87 Leases.
+This standard will become effective for fiscal year end June 30, 2022.
 This standard changes the accounting and financial reporting for leases by governments by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
 This standard establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
 Under this standard, a lessee government is required to recognize a lease liability and an intangible right-to-use asset and a lessor government is required to recognize a lease receivable and a deferred inflow of resources.
-Management is aware of this standard and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the standard is required to be implemented.
+Management is aware of this standard and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the standard is required to be implemented. - GASB 89 Accounting for Interest Cost Incurred before the End of a Construction Period.
+This standard will become effective for fiscal year end June 30, 2022.
+This standard establishes accounting requirements for interest cost incurred before the end of a construction period.
+This standard requires that in financial statements prepared using the economic resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expense in the period in which the cost is incurred and should not be capitalized as part of the historical cost of a capital asset.
+This standard is not expected to impact the District's financial statements.